 It would be great if there was a magic number that guaranteed best results, wouldn’t it?
 But that’s like asking someone to tell you how long your conversations with other people should be.
 Sometimes it’s nothing more than a few words or sentences; sometimes you have a nice long talk.
 It all depends on how much you have to say to each other, doesn’t it?

 The same approach works well with your blog posts.
-Sometimes you’re sharing just a quick tip or a recipe for example.
+Sometimes you’re sharing just a recipe, for example.
 In that case something around 200 to 300 words will do just fine.
 Add a pretty picture and call it good.
+We’ve all been there – we’re trying to find a good recipe for gluten-free pancakes but we have to go through a long story about the blogger’s dog who chased a squirrel and got bitten by a bee.
+Skip the fluff.
+(Take a look at my dear client Lesya’s site Eat, Be Fit, Explore to see how it is done well.)

 Other times you want to go into a little more depth.
 You want to cover different aspects of a topic, share some examples and give your readers as much information as you can.
 In those cases make it as long as you need to make it.
 Long posts are great.
 They help establish your authority and if the content is great, they are often shared on social media.
 Plus long posts give the search engines a lot of text to sift through and give you more chances to rank for long-tail keywords.